WebLauncher/book/_build/html/_sources/config/email_config.txt

 	// yout mail server address if local use localhost or 127.0.0.1

 	$this->mail_type='smtp';
-	// we recomment smtp (other: qmail, sendmail, mail, queue)
+	// we recommend smtp (other: qmail, sendmail, mail, queue)

 	$this->mail_user='noreply@yoursite.com';
 	// the smtp address user to use for e-mail sending